Consider Voting by Mail!

 It is so convenient!

-- Vote by Mail ballots will be mailed out starting October 10, and must be returned to the Board of Elections by November 5.
+- Request a VOTE-BY-MAIL BALLOT.
 If you have not received your vote-by-mail ballot and it’s more than 4-5 days since you signed up for vote-by-mail, or if you have misplaced your ballot, call the Board of Elections (216-443-8683) and ask them to send you another ballot.

 - Track your ballot by signing up for VoterNotify.